Haseebae/English_to_hinglish/README.md

 2. Seq2Seq Transformer

 - First, the LSTM was trained.
 This model introduced numerous challenges mentioned in detail below.
 - To combat this, a transformer model was used.
-Details below.
+Details about this model and how to run the scripts for this are mentioned below.

+#### How to run the transformer model:

+1. Training:
+- The training script has no dependencies.
+- The dataset is also loaded from Hugging Face.
+- The dependencies are listed in the first cell
+-
+2. Inference:
+- Download the provided model from the drive link under *Seq2Seq Transformer/models*
+- The model should be placed in *english_to_hinglish/Transformer/models*
+- The script looks for *t_50.h5* by default.
+If any other model is used. change the model name in the script.
+- Download the vectorization instances for English and Hinglish from the dive link under *Seq2Seq Transformer/assets/vectors*
+- The vectorization instance should be placed under *english_to_hinglish/Transformer/assets/vectors*
+- NOW RUN THE SCRIPT AND ENJOY

 ##### 1. Seq2Seq LSTM: